Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- Winter Opening: From October 25th to December 21st, the Tearoom is open on Saturdays and Sundays, serving lunches, cakes, scones, teas, and coffees.
-During this period, access to the Castle is not available.
+During the winter season, from October 25th to December 21st, 2025, the Tearoom will be open on Saturdays and Sundays, serving lunches, cakes, scones, teas, and coffees.
+The Castle will not be accessible during these winter hours.

 Outside of these hours, visitors can still access the grounds to view the exterior of the Castle and enjoy the sea views.
 Donations are welcome to help maintain the site.